vishnuharidas/april-ssg/content/pages/about.md

+---
+title: About April⋅SSG
-# April⋅SSG - a lightweight, simple static site generator
+description: A minimalistic static site generator for developers who value simplicity.
+---
 **April⋅SSG** is a lightweight, super-simple static site generator written in JavaScript.
 It focuses on **minimalism and ease of use**, making it an ideal choice for developers who want to create static websites without unnecessary complexity.

 April⋅SSG was born out of my frustration with tools like Jekyll and Hugo.
 They always seemed to overcomplicate things when all I wanted was a clean, minimalistic site.
 After countless hours of trial and error, I built a simple static site generator with the help of Copilot.
 Discover the full story behind [why I built April⋅SSG](https://iamvishnu.com/posts/why-i-built-april-static-site-generator).